Pavithra-S1/Nextcloudwebview/README.md

 # test29
+To get the exact bowser interface of Nextcloud in android device , we can webview use method.

-android webview of nextcloud application,
+Android webview of nextcloud application,

- Source code for Nextcloud android webview application.
+The Source code for Nextcloud android webview application is given with all the permisssions and compatible browser settings

 Change the Website URL and make your own android project